-Growing up in 1970’s England, the weekly delivery of comics was the highlight of a certain boy’s life.
+As a school boy in 1970’s England, the delivery of comics was the highlight of my week.

 One of these comics was ‘2000 AD’- a futuristic tome with characters such as Judge Dredd & containing plenty of megacities, cyborgs, teleporters, lasers & robots.
 Such technology would presumably be part of daily life in the then distant year 2000.